A Fast Solver for Interpolating Stochastic Differential Equation Diffusion Models for Speech Restoration: Diffusion Models

 Conversely, if one wants to design an interpolating \ac{sde} process with a desired variance, we can solve \eqref{eq:compute_var} for $g(t)$ to obtain:

-Therefore, for a given process defined by its mean and variance evolution, we find a linear \ac{sde} \eqref{eq:fsde} with the desired mean and variance by computing the drift coefficient from \eqref{eq:inter_stiff_1} and the diffusion coefficient from \eqref{eq:compute_var}.
+Therefore, for a given process defined by its mean $\mu_t$ and variance $\sigma_t^2$ evolution, we find a linear \ac{sde} \eqref{eq:fsde} with the desired mean and variance by computing the drift coefficient $f_t$ in \eqref{eq:interpol-drift} from \eqref{eq:inter_stiff_1}, and the diffusion coefficient $g(t)$ from \eqref{eq:compute_diff}.

-In \cref{tab:sde}, we provide a list of popular \acp{isde} for \ac{sr} tasks, defined by their diffusion and drift coefficients.
-The resulting closed-form solution of the mean and variance-evolution are indicated by the interpolation function and the standard deviation.
-It is interesting to see that if $\Tmax < \infty$, the drift coefficient becomes numerically unstable, as it can be seen for BBED and OT.
+In \cref{tab:sde}, we provide a list of popular \acp{isde} for \ac{sr} tasks, defined by their diffusion coefficient $g(t)$ and drift coefficient $f_t$.
+By \eqref{eq:interpol-drift}, for the drift coefficient $f_t$, it is enough to state the stiffness factor $\gamma(t)$.
+Hence, in \cref{tab:sde}, we only show $\gamma(t)$.
+The resulting closed-form solution of the mean and variance-evolution are indicated by the interpolation function $k(t)$ and the standard deviation $\sigma_t$.
+It is interesting to see that if $\Tmax < \infty$, the drift coefficient becomes numerically unstable, as it can be seen for BBED and Optimal Transport.
 In fact, this is a general implication of \acp{isde} which can be explained as follows.

-From \eqref{eq:stiff_inter_2}, we must have that $k(t)$ approaches $1$ for $t\to \Tmax$.
-Hence, $\int_{0}^t \gamma(s)ds$ approaches $\infty$.
-This implies that $\gamma(t)$ diverges as $t\to\Tmax$, which leads to numerical instability near the terminal time.
-We can evade the numerical instability for $\gamma(\Tmax)$, if we construct an \ac{sde} when the last diffusion time-step is unbounded, i.e. $\Tmax = \infty$.
+By condition written below \eqref{eq:mean_inter2}, we have $\lim_{t \to \Tmax} k(t)=1$.
+Hence, from \eqref{eq:stiff_inter_2}, we must have that exponential term becomes 0.
+This implies, $\int_{0}^t \gamma(s)ds$ approaches $\infty$, when $t \to \Tmax$.
+Therefore, $\gamma(t)$ diverges as $t\to\Tmax$, which leads to numerical instability near the terminal time.
+We can evade the numerical instability for $\gamma(\Tmax)$, if we construct an \ac{sde} such that the last diffusion time-step is unbounded, i.e. $\Tmax = \infty$.
 Such an \ac{sde} is given by the \ac{ouve} \ac{sde} in \cref{tab:sde}.
 One design issue of the \ac{ouve} is that the introduced parameters $\smax, \smin$ do not follow what their name suggests.
 That is, $\smax$ (or $\smin$) is not the maximal $\sigma_t$ (or minimal $\sigma_t$).
 To fix this issue, we construct \ac{fouve} SDE.
 To this end, we set the drift coefficient as for OUVE, but the desired standard deviation is $\smin(\frac{\smax}{\smin})^{t}$.
 The corresponding diffusion coefficient can be computed from \eqref{eq:compute_diff} and its result provided in \cref{tab:sde}.
-For fOUVE we have now that the maximal $\sigma_t$ is indeed given by $\smax$, likewise $\smin$ is $\min_t \sigma_t$.
+For fOUVE we have now that the maximal $\sigma_t$ is indeed given by $\smax$, likewise $\smin$ is $\min\limits_{t} \sigma_t$.
 Therefore, fOUVE matches the intuitive meaning of $\smin,\smax$, and facilitates a grid-search of $\smax, \smin$ as discussed in \cref{sec:exp_setup:isde}.

 Next, we want to derive a fast sampler for the class of introduced \acp{isde}.
 To this end, we introduce the reverse process and the corresponding \ac{pfode} and reverse \ac{sde} in the next section.
 In addition, in \cref{sec:rk}, we explain fast solvers from the literature and how to apply them to the proposed class of \acp{isde} in \cref{sec:rk:isde}.